 I drove until I reached a parking lot of sorts next to a levee.
 There are no signs here but when you can’t go any further, you’re there.
 Grab some water, some snacks, and get ready for a great hike!

 I grabbed my camera gear and made my way onto what I thought was the trail, turning back to get a picture of the parking lot.

-Climb onto the levee and make your way past the parking lot.
+Climb onto the levee and make your way past the parking lot, turning left at the first fork in the trail.
 The only markings you’ll have for the trail are stakes with PVC pipes stuck onto the top.
 Sometimes they’re hidden really well.
 Generally, though, when in doubt, head up!

 Early on in the hike the stakes are pretty prominent, as is the trail that others have hewn into the landscape.
 There are a few times where you’ll be at an intersection and there’s not an obvious stake.
 Look further up the trail and there will be one, you’ll just have to look a little harder for it.

 Sometimes the stakes blend into the landscape REALLY well.
 Stick to the paths and you’ll be ok.

 I came to the first of two river crossings.
 I had waterproof shoes on but didn’t really need them since the water level was low.
 I would prepare as if the water levels are higher than this.

 to rest because I’ve lost a bit of my fitness to take a picture, I looked east and saw a glacier lagoon.
 It wasn’t Jokulsarlon, rather its less-famous sibling Fjallsarlon.

 I kept climbing and finding more stakes, it was the most random game of hide-and-seek I’ve ever played, but it made me love this hike even more, since it felt more remote.